 Information about the Workshop 4: Changing Environments

-UNESCO identifies changes to the environment as one of the major challenges for the future.
-This certainly goes for heritage landscapes.
-Climate change, in particular global warming, will have pervasive consequences for all landscapes alike.
-Also, landscapes will undergo thorough transformations with increasing urbanization and de-industrialization, impacting urban and rural geographies alike, from historic city centres to industrial plants and agricultural and pastoral land use patterns.
-Adaptation to these changes through heritage planning is vital.
-In this workshop attention is focused on the role of heritage in environmental adaptation, in particular with regard to urban-rural interactions and the future of post-industrial landscapes.
+UNESCO identifies changes to the environment as one of the major challenges for the future that block the road towards sustainable development.
+These changes will also of course affect heritage in every respect.
+Climate change, in particular global warming, will have pervasive consequences for all landscapes, calling for the development of alternative, sustainable energy sources and for new water management systems.
+Also, landscapes will undergo thorough transformations with increasing urbanisation and de-industrialisation, impacting urban and rural geographies alike, from historic city centres to industrial plants and agricultural and pastoral land use patterns.
+Adaptation to these changes through spatial planning is vital, but the opportunities for and challenges to heritage design are still poorly investigated.
+In this Heriland work package attention is focused on the role of heritage in environmental adaptation, in particular with regard to urban-rural interactions and the future of post-industrial landscapes.

 Heriland ESRs of the Work Package on Changing Environments